- For Parents

-Computer based learning - A researched based adaptive learning system.
+We employ a researched based adaptive learning system.
 Each student has an individual pathway based on their academic needs.
 This program is used for both reading and math and is based on the educational standard for Texas.

 Field trips are an integral part of Crossroads School’s teaching model.
 They are integrated into lesson plans as a method to bring alive a certain subject and give students a deeper understanding of what they have learned in the classroom.